 When reader Meg wrote in asking if the substitution on the all purpose flour to spelt flour was one-to-one on my baked apple cider doughnuts, I was reminded that I haven’t baked with spelt flour in awhile.
-I definitely picked up a small bag the next time I was at the health food store.
+I definitely picked up a small bag the next time I was at the health food store for some baking projects.
 Spelt doughnuts sounded like a pretty good dessert for this past weekend, so I came up with a couple simple changes based on some of the other doughnut recipes here on The Chic Life to make a recipe specifically for spelt flour.
-The flavor – simply cinnamon.
+I made a Healthier Baked Cinnamon Spelt Doughnuts Recipe.

-(By the way, the substitution for all purpose to spelt is one-to-one in the other doughnut recipes)
+(By the way, the substitution for all purpose to spelt is one-to-one in the other doughnut recipes – see links below)

 As with my other recipes, I call this “healthier” instead of “healthy” because I’m not sure what would make a dessert healthy unless it was comprised of fresh sliced fruit.
 So, let’s just agree this is a “healthier” than traditional fried doughnuts…and even lighter and less sweet than some baked versions!